FIVE – Christmas

 Christmas, of course.
 I had to get out of that hospital before Christmas or I wouldn’t get my truck or whatever its equivalent was, albeit some kind of ethereal, non-sensicality.

 So, 23 December 1991 I stepped outside, dosed up on Amiodarone hydrochloride, scared not by what had happened to me but by the medical profession’s continued harping on the fact that I was at risk of sudden cardiac demise.
 Beware, death is peering over your shoulder!
 But don’t worry, we don’t know what the fuck is going on either.
-The very real prospect of death, subtly substantiated by a medical profession determined to establish its hegemony, had chased away all my previously held certainties and I was afraid.
+The very real prospect of death, subtly substantiated by a medical profession determined to establish its hegemony, had chased away all my previously held certainties and I admit that I was afraid.
+Not as afraid as I would feel in later years but it was something to be getting on with.

-I had entered St George’s without a single thought on the big D. By the time I left, it dominated the landscape.
-Thank God for Christmas or I would probably still be there to this day.
+I had entered St George’s without a single thought on the big D. By the time I left, it had most assuredly entered the drama, albeit side-stage.
+A minor character possibly but one with obvious potential and clearly here to stay for quite some time.